skrubis/VX1-stm32-CANBootloader/README.txt

 This boot loader does not interact with the built-in STM32 boot loader.
-It uses an interface of your choice, in this version its CANBUS CAN1.
+It uses an interface of your choice, in this version its CANBUS CAN1 and USART3.
 The interface flexibility and the independence from the BOOT pins are the main reasons for implementing this boot loader.

 New update protocol
 - 500KBaud Canbus on CAN1

-1 Send '2' indicating version 2 bootloader, wait about 500ms for magic byte 0xAA
+1 Send '2' indicating version 2 bootloader, wait about 500ms for magic byte 0xAA*
 2 If no reply goto 7
 3 Send an 'S' indicating that it is awaiting an update size in pages 4 If no reply within about 500ms go to step 7